secfit/VM-on-Microsoft-AZURE-by-REST-API/create_virtual_network_subnet_on_azure_rest_api.md

   api-version = 2024-05-01
 ```

-2. The body section will be as following :
+2. The body section will be as following :<br>
       For more information about AZURE API options for Virtual Network creation : [Azure Help](https://learn.microsoft.com/en-us/rest/api/virtualnetwork/virtual-networks/create-or-update?view=rest-virtualnetwork-2024-05-01&tabs=HTTP)
    ```powershell
       $body='{